Numbers sometimes lie (and people sometimes lie about numbers).

 You come upon this challenge at a time when an overwhelming amount of information is freely available.
 As you might expect, some of this information is good, and some not so good.
 You’ll need to take more than the student-driven college gossip sites with a grain (or several) of salt.
 Colleges will basically speak with their own interests in mind.
 Without years to devote to figuring things out, how might you spend a reasonable amount of time getting the information you need?
 Here are three key tips for getting started.

 It’s a good idea to check out the various publications that offer not only statistics, but also narrative descriptions and assessments of colleges.
-These guides won’t be right about everything they say, but in fact their subjectivity can be useful to you.
+These guides won’t be right about everything they say, but, in fact, their subjectivity can be useful to you.
 Some human being is making a judgment, and presumably wants to be helpful, and you have the power to read and assess that help.
-You can find a collection of different reviews on Noodle’s college profiles.
+You can find a collection of different reviews and student answers on Noodle’s college profiles.
 You can also check out each of those sources for yourself.

 Compare a few different opinions, and look for correspondences.
 Do they agree that the place in question is laid-back, or hard-driving and intense?
 Is the prevailing talk about sports, the Greek system, Tolstoy, off-campus weekend activities, post-graduation Wall Street jobs, community service, or partisan politics?

-Narrative descriptions should provide a good starting point, and you can do this work — pleasant work — online anywhere, and also at home, at school, in the library, or in a bookstore.
-If you have a college counselor, see if she can also comment on the colleges you turn up that seem to suit your needs and aspirations.
+Narrative descriptions should provide a good starting point, and you can do this work — pleasant work — online anywhere, as well as at home, at school, in the library, or in a bookstore.
+If you have a college counselor, see if she can also comment on the schools you turn up that seem to suit your needs and aspirations.

 Through your digging, if you set your sights on some reasonable number of possible colleges, you can find out a lot — sometimes a shocking amount — about what that particular tribe called “Pretty college with the trees and smiling students" is really like.

-This strategy admittedly takes time, money, and frequently the cooperation of parents — but it provides incredibly useful information.
+The strategy of touring colleges admittedly takes time, money, and frequently the cooperation of parents — but it provides incredibly useful information.
 If you can, set foot on a campus of interest, and continue your research there, face-to-face with the place and its people.

 If you are thoughtful in how you interpret data — and if you seek out additional qualitative information — you are very likely to find a school that suits you.
 You’re looking for a place where you can spend four years (ideally, not more), participate in activities that matter to you, cultivate meaningful friendships, and gain the preparation you’ll need to pursue further education or enter the workforce.
 By taking a multifaceted approach to your college research, you’ll significantly improve your chances of finding a school that will be the best fit for you.